ioatzim/getbigschema/README.md

 Requires Python 3.6 or above. ???

 ## Main features
-> The main features provided by getbigschema are:
+<mark>The main features provided by getbigschema are:
-> Generating dbml files, from existing databases and spreadsheets Generating dbml files, from existing manifest.json and catalog.json files that are produced with dbt methods Uploading dbml files to API
+Generating dbml files, from existing databases and spreadsheets</mark>
+Generating dbml files, from existing manifest.json and catalog.json files that are produced with dbt methods Uploading dbml files to API
 Requesting dbml files from API